 A healthy and delicious Orzo recipe that is suitable for baby and family.
 Perfect for lunch or dinner any day of the week!

 A nice vegetarian alternative to regular Bolognese, this Lentil Ragu recipe is full of healthy goodness your little ones will love.
 Serve with pasta shapes like Fusilli or Penne for a tasty baby led weaning snack.
-Great to batch cook and freeze with in our range of portion pots.

 Vegetable and Lentil Puree